ACP: What It Is & How It Works

 - Allowing ACP recipients to switch providers or broadband service offerings; and

 - Providing a dedicated FCC process for ACP complaints.

 Check out the Affordable Connectivity Program Consumer FAQ for more information about the benefit.

 Which Internet Service Providers Are Participating in the Affordable Connectivity Program?

-Various broadband providers, including those offering landline and wireless broadband, are participating in the Affordable Connectivity Program.
-Find broadband service providers offering the benefit in your state or territory.
+Various internet providers, including those offering landline and wireless internet service, are participating in the Affordable Connectivity Program.
+Find internet service providers offering the benefit in your state or territory.